Financial-Times/origami/contributing.md

 # How to contribute to o-icons

 Thank you for your interest in contributing to o-icons!
 As our icons are used by a lot of different applications, we have a few constraints for new ones.
-If you aren't sure if your new icon meets any of these, please raise an issue](http://github.com/financial-times/o-icons/issues), or ask in the #ft-origami slack channel.
+If you aren't sure if your new icon meets any of these, please [raise an issue](http://github.com/financial-times/o-icons/issues), or ask in the #ft-origami slack channel.
 Thank you!

 ## Adding or updating an icon